Moors: Medieval and early modern Europe

+Miniature from Alfonso X's Book of chess, dice and boards, completed in 1283, showing Muslims from Andalusia playing chess.
+Europeans loosely called the Muslims Moors, blending the name for both people of Arab, Berber, or other ancestry.

 During the Latin Middle Ages, Mauri was used to refer to Berbers and Arabs in the coastal regions of Northwest Africa.
 The 16th century scholar Leo Africanus (c.
 1494–1554) identified the Moors (Mauri) as the native Berber inhabitants of the former Roman Africa Province (Roman Africans).